gurunandan-bhat/fcg/content/news/panel-on-film-criticism-frame-awards.md

 +++
-title = 'Panel on Film Criticism Frame Awards' date = 2024-10-10T19:30:23+05:30 draft = false img = 'panel-on-film-criticism.png'
+title = 'Panel on Film Criticism at Round the Frame Awards in Mumbai' date = 2024-10-10T19:30:23+05:30 draft = false img = 'panel-on-film-criticism.png'